-Reduced availability of seed, especially later in the breeding season.
-Typically, twite raise a second brood of chicks in early August, this is not happening in the South Pennines, possibly because there is not enough seed to feed the young on
+- Reduced availability of seed, especially later in the breeding season.
+Typically, twite raise a second brood of chicks in early August, this is not happening in the South Pennines, possibly because there is not enough seed.

-Reduced availability of suitable nesting habitat, which is primarily mature heather or bracken, which has two years growth or more
+- Reduced availability of suitable nesting habitat, which is primarily mature heather or bracken.

-Accidental and deliberate moorland fires.
-Accidental fires often occur through discarded cigarettes, campfires that have not been properly extinguished, or sometimes as a result of managed moorland burning that has become out of control.
+- Accidental and deliberate moorland fires.
+Accidental fires often occur through discarded cigarettes, campfires which have not been properly extinguished, or sometimes as a result of managed moorland burning getting out of control.